Is Cannabis Safe to use in Pregnancy?

 ***This article was originally published in the Spring 2019 Issue of The Holistic Parent Magazine ***

 Is cannabis safe to use in pregnancy?
 A question that causes many to ponder.
 We know and have known for many years that alcohol use is strongly discouraged during pregnancy.
-Lots of retroactive studies have undoubtedly proven the association of alcohol use in pregnancy and developmental delays, behaviour disorders and Fetal Alcohol Spectrum Disorder.
+Lots of retrospective studies have undoubtedly proven the association of alcohol use in pregnancy and developmental delays, behaviour disorders and Fetal Alcohol Spectrum Disorder.

-Now that Cannabis is legal to buy, and use in Canada, many women are questioning, is it safe for me to smoke/vape or ingest a tasty edible during pregnancy.
-Seemingly harmless, it is a plant after all, which would cause most to think, “well doesn’t that mean it’s natural?
+Now that Cannabis is legal to buy and use in Canada, many women are questioning, Is it safe for me to smoke/vape or ingest a tasty edible during pregnancy.
+Seemingly harmless, it is a plant after all, which would cause most to think, “Well, doesn’t that mean it’s natural?
 So it must be safe…right?”
 I mean it must be better than smoking cigarettes or using illegal drugs like meth and heroin.
 You would be surprised at how difficult a question this is to answer.
 And this is why:

 As a nurse in a busy labour and delivery unit, I have encountered patients who have used pretty much everything.
-It used to be, years ago, that if a mom admitted she had smoked weed in her pregnancy we had to call F&CS.
-As the years have gone by, most social workers would will tell you that marijuana was the least of their worries and not to bother.
+It used to be, years ago, that if a mom admitted she had smoked weed in her pregnancy, we had to call F&CS.
+As the years have gone by, most social workers will tell you that marijuana was the least of their worries and not to bother.
 How things have changed.

-FACT: Cannabis is the second most common substance used in Canada, it
+FACT: Cannabis is the second most common substance used in Canada, it falls number 2 to alcohol.

-infrequent use of Cannabis in pregnancy would have little or no harm to their baby.
+FACT: One study reported that 70% of women, when asked, thought infrequent use of Cannabis in pregnancy would have little or no harm to their baby.

 10% in the 1st trimester